 Agency Asks Public for Input on Industry Practices

 WASHINGTON, D.C.– The Consumer Financial Protection Bureau (CFPB) today announced that it is seeking information from students, schools, industry, and other stakeholders on the private student loan market.
-The CFPB published a Notice and Request for Information to collect data on a series of issues impacting private student loans from origination to servicing to collection.
+The CFPB published a from origination to servicing to collection.

 “The private student loan market is one of the least understood consumer credit markets.
 It has been operating in the shadows for too long,” said Raj Date, Special Advisor to the Secretary of the Treasury on the CFPB.
 “Shedding light on this industry will benefit students, lenders, and the market as a whole.”